antonioribeiro/health/README.md

 ![default panel](docs/images/slack.png)

-## Artisan Console Command
+## Artisan Console Commands

+### health:panel

-Use the Artisan command `health:panel` to view the status of your services in console:
+Use the command `health:panel` to view the status of your services in console.

+### health:check

+Use the command `health:check` to checl all your resources and send notifications on failures.

 ![default panel](docs/images/console-panel.png)